 Now the Providenza project is dedicated to serve different functions throughout the year :

-- A shared residency space open to international and Corsican artists through different residency programs,
+• A shared artist residency open to international and Corsican artists through different programs (main and partner residencies)

-- A transmission space delivering weekly long courses with pioneer artists as well as workshops programs for the local community.
+• A transmission space delivering weekly long masterclasses with pioneer artists as well as workshops programs for the local community.